+Name and date of legislation Aim

+UK

-Name and date of legislation Aim UK Government policy: Keeping the UK safe in cyberspace 25 November 2011 To prevent cyber crime and make the UK a safer place to do business, the Government's Strategic Defence and Security Review has allocated £650 million over four years to establish a new National Cyber Security Programme to: (i) set up a National Cyber Crime Unit (bringing together the Police eCrime Unit and SOCA); (ii) provide advice to businesses; (iii) build a cyber information sharing partnership with business to allow the Government and industry to exchange information on cyber threats in a trusted environment; (iv) create a joint Cyber Growth Partnership with Intellect (the technology industry body) to increase understanding of the UK cyber security issue; and (v) introduce "Action Fraud", a single 24/7 reporting system for financially motivated cyber crime, which forms part of the police EU Cyber security strategy 7 February 2013 The strategy sets out five priorities: (i) achieving cyber resilience; (ii) drastically reducing cyber crime; (iii) developing cyber defence policy and capabilities related to the Common Security and Defence Policy; (iv) developing industrial and technological resources for cyber security; and (v) establishing a coherent international cyberspace policy for the European Union and promoting core EU values Regulation (EC) No 526/2013 concerning the European Union Agency for Network and Information Security ("ENISA") 21 May 2013 The Regulation extends the mandate of ENISA for a further seven years.
-ENISA oversees the promotion of network and information security and is the hub for businesses to share best practices and information on cyber threats with others in their sector across the EU Cybercrime Directive 12 August 2013, due to be implemented into national law by 4 September 2015 The Directive establishes minimum criminal offences and sanctions for cyber attacks.
-Companies should make employees aware of the scope of the offences as well as considering their own liability for their employees' actions
+Government policy: Keeping the UK safe in cyber space 25 November 2011 To prevent cybercrime and make the UK a safer place to do business, the Government's Strategic Defence and Security Review has allocated £650 million over four years to establish a new National Cyber Security Programme, to: (i) set up a National Cyber Crime Unit (bringing together the Police eCrime Unit and SOCA); (ii) provide advice to businesses; (iii) build a cyber information sharing partnership with business to allow the Government and industry to exchange information on cyber threats in a trusted environment; (iv) create a joint Cyber Growth Partnership with Intellect (the technology industry body) to increase understanding of the UK cyber security issue; and (v) introduce "Action Fraud", a single reporting system for financially motivated cyber crime (a 24/7 reporting service, which forms part of the police)

+EU

+Cyber security strategy 7 February 2013 The strategy sets out five priorities: (i) achieving cyber resilience; (ii) drastically reducing cybercrime; (iii) developing cyber defence policy and capabilities related to the Common Security and Defence Policy ("CSDP"); (iv) developing industrial and technological resources for cyber security; and (v) establishing a coherent international cyberspace policy for the European Union and promoting core EU values

+Regulation (EC) No 526/2013 concerning the European Union Agency for Network and Information Security (ENISA) 21 May 2013 The Regulation extends the mandate of ENISA for a further seven years.
+ENISA oversee the promotion of network and information security and are the hub for businesses to share best practices and information on cyber threats with others in their sector across the EU Cybercrime Directive 12 August 2013, due to be implemented into national law by 4 September 2015 The Directive establishes minimum criminal offences and sanctions for cyber attacks.
+Companies should make employees aware of the scope of the offences as well as considering their own liability for their employees' actions UPCOMING LEGISLATION Name and date of legislation Aim UK ISO Standard Consultation The results of the consultation were released on 28 November 2013.
+The new standard is expected to be published in March 2014 The Government decided that as current standards did not fully meet the requirements of participants, they would draw up a new standard, based on the ISO27000-series and focussing on basic cyber hygiene.
+The aim is that businesses across all sectors will adopt the recommendations in the standard, enabling them to deal with low-level cyber attacks EU Network and information security Directive Proposal going through the EU legislative process with amendments currently being The current amended proposal of the Directive provides for: (i) national competent authorities and a single point of contact to be set up in each Member State to prevent, handle and respond to network and information security risks and incidents; (ii) a mandatory co-operation mechanism for cyber security information between Member States;